C2C CTF Writeups

 Corp-Mail

-Challenge Overview
+The Challenge

 - Category: Web

-- Provided Files: Source code (
+- Provided Files: Source code (web_corpmail.zip)

-corp-mail.zip) - Goal: Gain administrative access to the email system and retrieve the flag from a specific email.
+- Goal: Gain administrative access to the email system and retrieve the flag from a specific email.

 - Format String Injection: